by Mike Ratliff

 In John 16:33 our Lord tells us plainly that we should take heart even in the midst of tribulation if we are indeed in Him.
 A good parallel to this statement is found in 2 Timothy 1:12.

-which is why I suffer as I do.
-But I am not ashamed, for I know whom I have believed, and I am convinced that he is able to guard until that Day what has been entrusted to me.
-(2 Timothy 1:12 ESV)
+12 For this reason I also suffer these things, but I am not ashamed; for I know whom I have believed and I am convinced that He is able to guard what I have entrusted to Him until that day.
+2 Timothy 1:12 (NASB)

 We should see our struggles with obedience as well as persecution for our faith as “the strain” that God is using to give us the strength to live spiritually in total dependence to the grace of God for our all.
 As we do this, we will stop seeing our walk down this narrow path of obedience as our earning anything, but as what God is using to grow us unto Christlikeness for His glory.
 In this, we see clearly that no matter what is going on in this life, we are in Christ and He has overcome the world.
 We have overcome nothing.